JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7993 days**.

-And here is a just a random fact -  **Every day, over 1,300 babies are born prematurely in the USA**.
+And here is a just a random fact -  **On February 10, 1964 the first self-adhesive stamps were issued**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)